-Loosen. but do not remove, the two machine screws (27) in the bearing retainer (26) and pry the retainer from the pedestal bore using a pair of screwdrivers against the heads of the machine screws.
-After removing the bearing retainer, tighten the machine screws.
+Remove the machine screws and lockwashers (27 and 28) from the bearing retainer (22) and install two machine screws (#10-32 x 1-inch long, not supplied).
+Pry the retainer from the pedestal bore using a pair of screwdrivers against the heads of the machine screws.
+Do not use the machine screws to jack against the ball bearing.
+Remove the machine screws and reinstall the machine screws and lockwashers (27 and 28).